atesgoral/ates.dev/src/posts/2025-01-20-joystick-hack/index.md

 I **hacksaw** the autofire section out of the circuit board, and franken-solder it to the circuit board of my non-autofire [QuickShot I][4] joystick with wires and tuck it sideways inside the joystick housing.
-I superglue a single wire along the original 6-lead wire of the joystick to upgrade it to 7 leads.
+I super-glue a single wire along the original 6-lead wire of the joystick to upgrade it to 7 leads.
 The stripped end of this extra wire is inserted into the +5V hole of the female DE-9 connector.
 I replace the top fire button of my joystick with a pole push button,